-- Area of a triangle using Hero's formula (without proof)
+- Area of a triangle using Hero's formula (without proof) and its application in finding the area of a quadrilateral.

 Surface Areas and Volumes:

 - Concept of surface area. - Surface areas and volumes of cubes, cuboids, spheres (including hemispheres) and right circular cylinders/cones.